segment-integrations/analytics-ios-integration-nielsen-dcr/README.md

   - CoreLocation.framework (Not applicable for International (Germany))
   - libsqlite3

+## Usage

-After extracting the “NielsenAppApi.framework” from the Nielsen App SDK package and copying it to the ‘Frameworks’ folder of the Xcode project, import the Segment-Nielsen SDK header file in your `AppDelegate` :
+After you have properly installed the Nielsen App SDK, Register the factory with Segment SDK in the `application:didFinishLaunchingWithOptions`  method of your `AppDelegate`:

 `#import <Segment-Nielsen-DCR/SEGNielsenDCRIntegrationFactory.h>`

-Then register the factory with the Segment SDK:

 ```
 NSString *const SEGMENT_WRITE_KEY = @" ... ";